skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/06_guiding_your_digital_transformation.md

 ### Report to the highest levels

 <blockquote class="post-blockquote" cite="https://medium.com/code-for-america/delivery-driven-government-67e698c57c7b">
-<p>"The most successful, delivery-driven government efforts tend to have technology leadership reporting to the highest levels of the organization, not buried within it."</p>
+<p>The most successful, delivery-driven government efforts tend to have technology leadership reporting to the highest levels of the organization, not buried within it."</p>
 <cite><strong>Jennifer Pahlka</strong></cite>
 </blockquote>